carlosgarciamar/carlosgm/src/markdown/en/posts/mutilanguage-site-gatsby-amplify.md

 ## Switching between languages

-Start planning your strategy to serve content in two different languages, you can go for:
+Start planning your strategy to serve content in different languages, you can go for:

 1. Completely separate TLDs (this is the case of this blog, with the `.com` serving English language and the `.es` serving Spanish language)
 2. Separate subdomains (for instance, with http://en.example.com serving English language and http://pt.example.com serving Portuguese language)